When the Shadows Lengthen: Haunted Cemeteries

 The Final Resting Place

 Riverview Cemetery is thought to be one of the most haunted places in the region.
-Located in the heart of the historical district, the gothic appeal of the graveyard cannot be denied.
-Black, wrought iron gates lean this way and that along the perimeter of the property.
+Located in the heart of the historical district, the graveyard's gothic appeal cannot be denied.
+Black, wrought-iron gates lean this way and that along the perimeter of the property.
 Many of the tombstones have decayed with age, some lying in broken pieces.
 To enter the gates is akin to stepping back into another time and place.

 One of the most prominent residents of the cemetery is a statue known as "The Weeping Woman."
 The stone depiction of a mournful woman kneeling with her head bowed marks the gravesite of someone named "JACKSON."